mehalick/Blog/src/_posts/2012-02-28-tdd-code-kata.md

 post_id: 4
 ---

 The virtues of code katas were first extolled to me at a TechEd conference several years ago but despite their apparent value I could never seem to commit myself to try them.
 Recently though I decided I wanted to master refactoring with ReSharper and found a perfect excuse to kick-off a month-long code kata regimen.
-Having taken a deep dive into TDD with [Roy Osherove's TekPub video series](https://tekpub.com/productions/tdd) followed by his book [The Art of Unit Testing](https://www.manning.com/osherove/) I was aware of this [string calculator TDD kata](https://osherove.com/tdd-kata-1) and knew that’s where I wanted to start.
+Having taken a deep dive into TDD with [Roy Osherove's TekPub video series](https://tekpub.com/productions/tdd) followed by his book [The Art of Unit Testing](https://www.manning.com/osherove/) I was aware of this [string calculator TDD kata](https://osherove.com/tdd-kata-1) and knew that's where I wanted to start.

 Working remotely in a +8 hour time zone made it easy to tack an extra 30 minutes onto my work day and commit to waking up my fingers and brain with a daily code kata first thing in the morning.
 I decided to keep a log of my progress and note any shortcuts or approaches I learned along the way.
 I wanted to not only exercise my TDD skills but also my efficiency with Visual Studio and ReSharper.